kselland/DDN-Systems-DB/NOTES.md

     - [ ] Implement multi colored buttons and make the different buttons different colors
     - [ ] Disable or hide the buttons that don't make sense based on what the state is

+## Kevin Requests
+- [ ] Must be able to store fractional cabinet sizes